Caching: implementation details¶

 _get_objects_to_hash()method.
 Note that doing so overrides the behavior described above, so you should make sure to use the

-There are two methods you can use to disable caching for particular nodes:
+There are several methods you can use to disable caching for particular nodes:

 is_valid_cache()property determines whether a particular node can be used as a cache.
 This is used for example to disable caching from failed calculations.